Synerise/android-sdk/README.md

 Flush method forces sending events from queue to server.

 #### Tracker.setCustomIdentifier(String)
+You can also pass your custom identifier to match your users in our CRM.
+Your custom identifier will be sent within every event in event params.

+#### Tracker.setCustomEmail(String)
-You can also pass your custom identifiers to match your users in our CRM.
+You can also pass your custom email to match your users in our CRM.
+Your custom email will be sent within every event in event params.

 ## Client